 - Beaches – la Palma is famous for its black sanded beaches.
 There are a number of beaches to choose from with warm ocean water for swimming.

 There's one airport in La Palma where you probably will arrive.
 The airport is serviced by a number of airlines that land on the island one or more times per week.
-From the airport, you can take a bus or taxi to the city center.
+You can take a bus or taxi to the city center from the airport.

 Buses are quite common in la Palma and have an extensive road network.
 The buses, called guagua's are usually on time and a new one arrives every half hour to take you into the major parts of the island.
 You can see bus schedules on the bus company website.